ImJoshiANE0/BGRAD/readme.md

 ## **Why This Project Exists**

-This repository is meant for anyone who wants to understand neural networks at the lowest level — without relying on large frameworks like PyTorch or TensorFlow.
+This repository is meant to understand neural networks at the lowest level — without relying on large frameworks like PyTorch or TensorFlow.

 By building everything manually, it becomes clear: